 How to Choose a Water Filter

 You can pick up a small faucet-mount water filter or filtration pitcher from just about any big box store, but most were designed to improve taste, and can only filter out sediment, chlorine, lead, and perhaps a few other things.

-To remove the arsenic, fluoride, trihalomethanes, pharmaceuticals, pesticides and other toxins that might be in your tap water, you will need a much better quality filter.
-A Brita pitcher or Pur faucet filter bought at a big box store just won’t do the job.
+To remove the arsenic, fluoride, trihalomethanes, pharmaceuticals, pesticides and other toxins that are likely to be in your tap water, you will need a much better quality filter.
+A filtration pitcher or faucet-mount filter (like Pur or Brita) bought at a big box store just won’t do the job.

 Before you buy a filter, always check the product specifications thoroughly to be sure it can filter out the particular contaminants that are in your tap water, according to the report put out by your water utility company.